khaoula-eng/Data-Engineer-Potfolio/README.md

 ## 🚀 Repository Overview

-The purpose of this repository is to demonstrate a complete **Full stack Data Analyst workflow**, from data ingestion to data transformation, storage, processing, and visualization.
+The purpose of this repository is to demonstrate a complete **Data Engineer workflow**, from data ingestion to data transformation, storage, processing, and visualization.

 The work included in this portfolio covers different areas of data engineering, such as: